jabl/gcdata_proj/CodeBook.md

 train/subject_train.txt in the raw data set.

-3:68) Numerical data describing the mean and standard deviations of the measured data.
+3:68) Numerical data describing the mean and standard deviations of the measured data, the measured data being normalized to lie in the interval [-1,1].
 Read from the test/X_test.txt and train/X_train.txt files in the raw data set.
 Note that the meanFreq() variables in the raw data set are not included.